theias/ias_package_shell/doc/rebasing_a_project.md

 # Notes

+## Troubleshooting

+If you have problems with what you might have left behind then check out the tag that you made before.

+## Future Proofing

 Newer versions of Package Shell make an attempt to be "future proof", so that rebasing complex projects gets more simple.

+## Byproducts

 Rebasing the package will potentially create unneccessary files, which will be listed when you do a **git status** .